 Take a look at our video’s below for tips from professional musicians, coaches and jury members.

 Auxiliary instruments for woodwind players

-Although auditioning for auxiliary instruments (bass clarinet, Eb clarinet, piccolo flute, cor anglais, contrabassoon etc.) is not mandatory for NJO and EUYO auditions, it is still recommended for woodwind players to audition for these instruments as well, as they are frequently required in the orchestration.
-If you do wish to apply for positions that include auxiliary instruments, make sure to tick the appropriate box/boxes in the application form in the portal and to prepare the required orchestral excerpts for the auxiliary instrument(s) as well.
+Although auditioning for auxiliary instruments (bass clarinet, Eb clarinet, piccolo flute, cor anglais, contrabassoon etc.) is not mandatory for NJO and EUYO auditions, woodwind players are nevertheless recommended to audition for these instruments as well, as they are frequently required in the orchestration.
+If you wish to apply for positions that include auxiliary instruments, make sure to tick the appropriate box/boxes in the application form in the portal and to prepare the required orchestral excerpts for the auxiliary instrument(s) as well.
 You can find information on the orchestration of each project in Programme & planning by clicking on an orchestra piece.
 Woodwind players can always audition for auxiliary instruments, even if the next project does not require this particular instrument, so as to be already accepted for a next project which possibly does require the auxiliary instrument.

 Please note that if you audition for one or more auxiliary instruments, a solo piece is only required for the main instrument.

 Watch the video's below for tips from professionals as well as NJO members!